Alcohol abuse is dangerous for your health, consume it with moderation.

 But a beautiful transformation is taking place inside the oak barrels.
 As a living material, the oak wood provides the eau-de-vie with its structure and handsome amber colour.
 Indeed, it is the wood that helps the eau-de-vie develop the last stage of its aromatic personality.

 The oak wood used for Martell barrels comes from trees of the Tronçais style.
 This means that the oaks are planted closer together, leaving less light for each sapling and slowing their growth rate.
-The result is fine-grain oak wood, so called since the rings representing growth are more compact.
+The result is fine grain oak wood, called so since the rings representing growth are more compact.
 Barrels made from this type of wood give the eaux-de-vie aged within them a lighter and more delicate woody taste.

 When transferred to the oak barrels, the eaux-de-vie are completely colourless.
 Only through contact with the rich oak do they take on their amber hue.

 Along with the choice of wood, the type of barrel used also greatly affects the flavour of the eaux-de-vie.
-If made with completely new wood, barrels impart a strong wood taste, whereas barrels that have previously held eaux-de-vie give a much subtler flavour.
+If made with completely new wood, barrels impart a strong wood taste, whereas barrels that have previously held eau-de-vie give a much subtler flavour.

-A question of time… Some eaux-de-vie mature at two years (the minimum ageing period for cognac), while some develop at 20, others at 70.
+A question of time… Some eaux-de-vie mature at 2 years (the minimum ageing period for cognac), while some develop at 20, others at 70.
 It’s all down to the watchful eye of the Cellar Master to decide when the eaux-de-vie have reached their full potential.

-Each eau-de-vie has a unique character, created by the choices made during ageing, such as the type of oak barrel used, the length of time left to mature, and from which cru it was cultivated.
+Each eau-de-vie has a unique character, created by the choices made during ageing, such as the type of oak cask used, the length of time left to mature, and from which cru it was cultivated.
 Like a singular note in a complex symphony, the Cellar Master must know how to introduce and combine each tone to create a perfect harmony.